TajborBerry/career-next-step/README.md

 # Monzo Prep – Senior Data Scientist Goal

 ## 🎯 Target Role
-Preparing for a Lead Data Scientist position at Monzo by September 2025
+Preparing for a Senior Data Scientist position at Monzo by September 2025

 ---

 ## 🧠 Skill Focus Areas

 1. Predictive Modeling & Forecasting
-2. Feature Engineering & Data Exploration
+2. Data Strategy & Decision Making
+   - Connecting analyses to business decisions
-3. Experimentation & Causal Inference
+3. AB Testing & Experimentation
+   - Building robust experimentation pipelines
-4. Model Optimization & Hyperparameter Tuning
+4. Feature Engineering & Data Exploration
+   - Crafting insightful features for model performance
-5. Deep Learning (optional) & Generative AI
+5. Deep Learning & Generative AI
 6. Bayesian Statistics & Probabilistic Thinking
-7. Generative AI
+7. Model Interpretability & Business Communication
+   - Clear communication of insights to stakeholders
-8. Data Leadership & Communication
+8. SQL & Data Wrangling
+   - Proficient at extracting and transforming data

 ---

 ## 📂 Project Ideas

-- **Customer Churn & Retention Prediction**
+- **Customer Churn Prediction Model**
-  Use behavioral data to predict disengagement or reactivation potential.

-- **Card Spending Forecasting**
-  Apply time series forecasting to model daily/weekly transaction volume.
+  Predict customer churn and demonstrate the business impact of intervention strategies using model interpretability techniques (e.g., SHAP values).

-- **AB Testing Simulator or Experimentation Toolkit**
+- **AB Testing Framework & Dashboard**
-  Build reusable tools for uplift modeling, power analysis, or sequential testing.

-- **Credit Risk Model with Interpretability**
-  Design fair and explainable models for lending decisions using SHAP/LIME.
+  Build an experimentation framework with a dashboard to track and visualize the results of A/B tests for product features, such as savings rates or user engagement strategies.

-- **Customer Communication Generator (GenAI)**
+- **Customer Growth & Revenue Forecasting**
-  Build a chatbot or nudge system powered by LLMs to drive financial well-being.
+  Use time series forecasting to predict customer growth or revenue over the next quarter.
+Integrate seasonality, trends, and promotional impacts.

+- **Segmented User Behavior Analysis & Recommendations**
+  Segment users based on their behavior and recommend personalized product features (e.g., savings plans or credit card offers).

+- **Product Experimentation Dashboard**
+  A dashboard that visualizes key metrics from ongoing product experiments and allows teams to quickly assess the effectiveness of different features.

 ---
 ## 📌 Purpose of This Repo

 This GitHub repository is a transparent roadmap and project archive to prepare for the Monzo data science team — blending technical excellence, business context, and strong communication.